kubrickfr/avsc-wiki/API.md

   + `noDecode` {Boolean} Do not decode records before returning them.
   + `parseHook(attrs)` {Function} Function called to generate the type from the schema contained in the file.
 This can be used to pass in addtional options when parsing the schema (e.g. logical type information).
+See below for an example.

 A duplex stream which decodes bytes coming from on Avro object container file.